1943 Argentine Revolution: Coup of 4 June 1943

-The organizers of the coup and the role of the United Officers' Group
+Organizers of the coup and the role of the United Officers' Group

 At the time, the Argentine armed forces consisted of only two groups: the Army and the Navy.
 The Navy was generally made up of officers from the aristocracy and upper class.
 The Army, on the other hand, was undergoing major changes in its composition with the emergence of new groups of officers from the middle class, new ideas concerning defense related to the demands of industrialization and military businesses, and the need for the State to have an active role in promoting these activities.

 The Army was divided into two major groups: nationalists and classical liberals.
 While neither group was homogenous, the nationalists did share a common concern for the development of national industry, relations with the Catholic Church, and the existence of an autonomous international position.
 Many of them had close ties to radicalism, and they tended to come from middle-class backgrounds.
 The liberals, on the other hand, desired rapprochement with the large economic powers, mainly the United Kingdom and the United States, and upheld the premise that the country should have a production structure based primarily on agriculture and livestock; many came from or belonged to the upper class.

 The great political, economic, and social changes that had taken place during the 1930s prompted the emergence of numerous groups with new focuses, not only in the armed forces but in all political and social sectors.
 This diversity of views was kept under control by General Agustín Pedro Justo's undisputed leadership in the military.
 But Justo's death on 11 January 1943 left the Army without the stability provided by his leadership, unleashing a process of realignments and internal struggles among the various military groups.